openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/classification.rst

 The eval function receives test annotation information and model snapshot, trained in the previous step.
 Please note, ``label_schema.json`` file contains meta-information about the dataset and it should be located in the same folder as the model snapshot.

-otx eval will output a top-1 accuracy score for multi-class classification
+``otx eval`` will output a top-1 accuracy score for multi-class classification.

 2. The command below will run validation on our dataset and save performance results in ``performance.json`` file: